xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

 ```

 As you can see the OCR software hasn't done too well with the whitespace.
 We need a parser that is able
-to parse this into some nice F# Records and handle the lack of perfect structure.
+to parse this into some nice F# records and handle the lack of perfect structure.

 ### Domain

-With F# solutions I like to model the Domain first:
+When writing solutions in F# I like to model the domain first:

 ```fsharp
 module Domain =